 TABLE OF CONTENT

-Making a payment claim through the Criminal Injuries Compensation Authority can be difficult.
+Making a payment claim through the Criminal Injuries Compensation Scheme in the UK can be difficult.
 The CICA eligibility criteria makes your claim process successful.
-Read out the blog overview on CICA claims eligibility criteria and claim qualifications for a successful claim.
+Read out this blog on eligibility criteria for CICA Claims and what is needed for your claim.

 The CICA ensures that only valid claims are compensated by following guidelines.
 They are for victims of violent crimes.
-Here’s a detailed look at the claim qualifications.
+Here’s a detailed look at what is needed for the claim to qualify.

-The CICA pays people for crimes of violence injuries .
-It means it is a crime in which actual physical violence is used.
+The CICA pays people for injuries caused by violent crimes.
+It means a crime in which actual physical violence is used.
 It may extend to cover the following:

 - Physical assault